 Not all of us know that Outlook stores all messages, calendar, and other data items locally on the computer in a PST file.
+Knowing the Outlook PST file location is very important as it can come in handy while we move Outlook to new computer.
 But finding that PST file is not easy.
 If you’re an Outlook user and can’t find your PST file here is step by step tutorial on how to find PST file location on your computer.

 About PST file